 - Planned Giving is a way to express your support for First after you are gone.
 Read more about how to make your wishes known and select the most suitable way for you to plan this type of gift.

 Deciding How Much to Give

 We invite you to make a decision that suits your circumstances and your values.
-As points of reference, we suggest you consider First’s annual operating budget and the recommended Unitarian Universalist practice: many UU congregations recommend 3% of pre-tax annual household income as a meaningful personal commitment.
-First is a completely self-funded community with an annual operating budget of approximately $600,000:
+All levels of giving are welcome and you will not be questioned about your own decision.
+As points of reference, we suggest you consider: many UU congregations recommend 3% of pre-tax annual household income as a meaningful personal commitment.
+First is a completely self-funded community with an annual operating budget of approximately $600,000.

 First’s operating budget supports our mission to Seek Freely, Connect Authentically, and Serve Passionately.
 The following pie chart represents our spending from an outcomes perspective.
 Each slice of the pie includes the direct costs of the outcomes and services listed, plus a share of the indirect costs of our overall infrastructure (i.e. staff, insurance, equipment, etc.) All of our outcomes are also greatly enriched by the many uncharted hours of effort and talent provided by volunteers:

 Pause your mouse pointer over sections of this chart to see what that spending pays for,

 or click on the chart to learn more:

 How much should I plan to give each year?